 Shift your thoughts to gratitude and take action to make things better.
 “I hope no one was hurt in that accident.
 Thankfully I wasn’t involved in it.
 I’m definitely going to be late to the meeting with my boss.
 I’ll give her a call right now to let her know and see if we can move the meeting to a later time.”

 Then let it go.
 You’re in traffic, and you can’t change that.
-But you can change how you think about it, and that makes ALL the difference.
+But you can change how you think about it and react to it.
+And that makes ALL the difference.

 If something bad happens that is a result of your own actions, don’t kick yourself while you’re down!
 Don’t pity yourself either.